 Former UN official who drugged and raped unconscious women on work trips to Middle East over two decades sentenced to 15 years

-Karim Elkorany, 38, sexually assaulted at least 20 women — many of them close friends — during work trips to Irag, Egypt and while home in the United States.
+Karim Elkorany, 38, sexually assaulted at least 20 women — many of them close friends — during work trips to Iraq, Egypt and while home in the United States.

 A reporter, identified as Victim 1, said she was 31 years old and happily married when Elkorany raped her while on assignment in Kurdistan in November 2016.
 She described the life-shattering trauma that followed as being like a cancer.